kenjennings/Atari-Breakout76/README01AssetEstimation.md

 ![Game Ball](Breakout_bw_startup_crop_ball.png?raw=true "Game Ball")

-The Ball is the smallest, visible, discrete object in Breakout and notably does not appear square -- it appears wider than it is tall.
+The Ball is the smallest, visible, discrete object in Breakout and is noticeable NOT square -- it appears wider than it is tall.
 While it is the smallest "lit" object it does not correspond to the smallest visible signal control for Breakout.
 The vertical gaps between Bricks appear smaller than the Ball's width.

 On the screen grab the Ball is about six pixels wide by four pixels tall.
 Per the Atari pixel scale it is approximately two scan lines tall.
-Horizontally, that is one and a half color clocks wide.
+Horizontally, it is one and a half color clocks wide.
 Rounding to one color clock makes the ball appear taller than wide which is the wrong effect.
-Rounding to two color clocks makes the ball wider than tall, but noticeably larger than the ball appears in Breakout.
+Rounding to two color clocks makes the ball wider than tall, but is then noticeably larger than the ball appears in Breakout.

 So, this is where compromise is needed.
 The choice is that the ball is displayed as only one color clock, one scan line tall to maintain its visual appearance relative to the dimensions of the screen, or two color clocks, two scan lines tall (four times larger).
 The first choice may be too small to see easily.
 The second may be too large per the look and feel of the arcade game.
+When the game reaches implementation we'll find out if 1x1 or 2x2 fits best.

 **BRICKS**: